wikimedia/pywikibot/tests/README.rst

 are skipped if the travis-ci build environment does not have a password.

-To enable 'user' tests on travis-ci builds for a different repository, add a username and password to travis:
+To enable 'user' tests on travis-ci builds for a different repository, add a username and password to Travis:

 1. Go to https://travis-ci.org/<username>/pywikibot/settings
 2. Add a new variable named PYWIKIBOT_USERNAME and a value of a valid